youwen5/web/README.md

 ## hacking

-(only works on Linux because I'm lazy.)
+(only works on Linux because I’m lazy.)

 Install [nix](https://nixos.org/), then